VentuzTechnology/Ventuz.Extension.prerelease/README.md

 Materials are represented by the `IMaterial` type and can be used as Input and Output Properties.

-`IMaterial` inputs could be used to give a node certain material(s) used during the [Rendering Phase](#rendering-phase), or it could output a swicthed selection of it (a material swicther).
+`IMaterial` inputs could be used to give a node certain material(s) used during the [Rendering Phase](#rendering-phase), or it could output a switched selection of it (a material switcher).

 The current version of Vx doesn't provide an API to create your own materials.
 See [Roadmap](#roadmap).